Paulemax/pmm_project/README.md

 ## Goal

-The tentative goal for this project is to train a regression model that predicts one or more of the columns based on the other columns.
+The goal for this exercise is to answer the following questions:
+    - Are Variables with the same units correlated
+    - Can we predict the temperature forecast based on the other parameters in the dataset
+    - How certain is the model in the predictions?

 ## Installation

 1. Install requirements specified in ```requirements.txt```
-2. run ``` python3 main.py ```
+2. run ``` python3 main.py ``` to download the data and train the models

+## Visualizations

+Visualizations can be seen in the visualize Notebook.